tanaos/cognitor-python/README.md

     print(client.health_ready())  # "ready" or "loading"
 ```

-The `api_key` parameter is optional — omit it if your server does not require authentication.
+The `api_key` parameter is optional, omit it if your [cognitor instance](https://github.com/tanaos/cognitor) does not require authentication.

 ## Usage